microsoft/aksworkshop/_entries/02-02 challenge2-1.md

 {% collapsible %}

-After running `helm init` the server side process tiller will start in the background.
+After running `helm init` tiller will start in the background.
 Kubernetes will take a few moments to download the tiller image and launch the process.

 When `helm version` returns without an error tiller is ready to install charts.